PumpedSardines/mindnight/README.md

 ## Overview

-This is an implementation of the board game mindnight that you can spin up and play with your friends.
+This is an implementation of the board game The Resistance that you can spin up and play with your friends.
 The frontend uses React and the backend is written in nodejs.
 Routing is managed by [nginx](https://nginx.org/en/).

-## How to play mindnight
+## How to play The Resistance

-Mindnight is a logic deduction game where some people need to use deduction, lying and decive to win the game.
+Midnight is a logic deduction game where players must use reasoning, deception, and cunning to win.

-The game starts by assigning all player a role, hacker or agent.
-The roles are hidden to all agents, but the hackers knows what role everyone has.
-The goal of the game is to win sets called missions, the first team to win 3 missions out of 5 win the game.
+The game begins by assigning each player a role: hacker or agent.
+Roles are hidden from agents, but hackers know everyone's roles.
+The objective is to win missions, with the first team to win 3 out of 5 missions declared the winner.

-The game is divided into 3 phases, proposal, vote on proposal and mission.
+The game is divided into three phases: proposal, voting, and mission.

-In the proposal phase the first player proposes a number of players to be on the mission.
+In the proposal phase, the first player proposes a team for the mission.
+The number of players needed depends on the round.
+The proposer can include themselves in the team.
-The amount of players needed to be proposed depends on which round it is.
-The proposing player can propose anyone even themselves.

-After a proposal has been made every player needs to vote on the proposal.
-You either accept that the players should go on the mission or reject.
-If **atleast** 50% of players accept the proposal the proposed players move on to the mission stage.
-If the proposal is reject the next player in line get's to propose a team and the game continues form the first phase
+After a proposal is made, all players vote on it.
+They can either accept or reject the proposed team.
+If **at least** 50% of players accept the proposal, the chosen players move on to the mission phase.
+If the proposal is rejected, the next player in line proposes a team, and the game returns to the proposal phase.

-In the mission stage the proposed players get to choose how the mission goes.
-They can either hack or fulfill the mission.
-If **any** player hacks the mission the mission fails, otherwise the mission is successful.
-The amount of players that hacked the misison will be shown to all players, but how the individual players voted will be hidden for everyone.
-After the mission is finished the next player in line will get to propose a team and the game coninues from the proposal phase.
+In the mission phase, the chosen players decide the mission's outcome.
+They can either hack the mission or fulfill it.
+If **any** player hacks the mission, it fails; otherwise, it succeeds.
+The number of hackers is revealed to all players, but individual actions remain secret.
+After the mission concludes, the next player in line proposes a team, and the game returns to the proposal phase.

 ## Running locally